El-2024/wiki-documents/docs/Edge/reTerminal_E10xx/Applications/reterminal_e10xx_with_esphome_advance.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Advanced ESPHome Usage of reTerminal E Series in Home Assistant
+# Advanced ESPHome Usage of reTerminal E Series ePaper Display in Home Assistant

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/reterminal_e10xx/img/27.jpg" style={{width:700, height:'auto'}}/></div><br />

-This article explores advanced ESPHome configurations for your reTerminal E Series device, building upon the foundational concepts covered in our [Basic ESPHome Usage guide](https://wiki.seeedstudio.com/reterminal_e10xx_with_esphome).
+This article explores advanced ESPHome configurations for your reTerminal E Series ePaper Display device, building upon the foundational concepts covered in our [Basic ESPHome Usage guide](https://wiki.seeedstudio.com/reterminal_e10xx_with_esphome).
 If you're new to ESPHome or the reTerminal E Series, we recommend starting with the basic guide before diving into these advanced applications.

 ## Hardware Capabilities

-The reTerminal E Series includes several hardware components that can be leveraged in Home Assistant through ESPHome:
+The reTerminal E Series ePaper Display includes several hardware components that can be leveraged in Home Assistant through ESPHome:

 - Three programmable buttons (GPIO3, GPIO4, GPIO5)